 Age as a Challenge

-Dementia is defined as the loss of or reduction in brain functions such as memory, decision-making, and even language.
+Dementia is the loss of or reduction in brain functions such as memory, decision-making, and even language.
 It occurs when healthy nerve cells in the brain deteriorate, lose connections with other brain cells, and die.

 The Effect of Gender

-From Data to Your Day-to-Day Life
+From Data to Day-to-Day Life